 - Cirrhosis: Liver cirrhosis, often due to excessive drinking, can reduce platelet count.

 - Chronic bleeding: Any disorder that causes ongoing uncontrolled bleeding, such as stomach ulcers, can deplete platelets.

-Changes in platelet count may mean that a person has a chronic illness or that there is an issue with the bone marrow.
+Changes in platelet count may mean that a person has a chronic illness or an issue with the bone marrow.

 It is generally not possible, however, to diagnose a medical condition based on platelet count alone.
-People should talk to a doctor about further testing if a blood test reveals low platelets.
+People should talk with a doctor about further testing if a blood test reveals low platelets.

 It is advisable to inform the doctor about any other symptoms, which can help narrow down testing options.